 Word count limit: 5,000 words

-Deadline: Jan.
-16, 2018 (Note that we will not begin reviewing submissions until close to the deadline, so our typical turnaround time will be extended for this project.)
+Deadline: extended to May 15 (Note that we will not begin reviewing submissions until close to the deadline, so our typical turnaround time will be extended for this project.)

 Compensation: $40 + 2 contributor copies upon publication; special pricing on additional bulk purchases.